 There are many incredible reasons to visit Alaska during wintertime.
 Whichever winter adventure you’re embarking on, when you’re making your packing list for Alaska winter, it can be daunting.

 We have all the tips and tricks to ensure you stay completely comfortable on your trip without weighing down your suitcase too much.
+Check out our guide to visiting Alaska in the winter.

 Below are additional clothes you’ll need when visiting Alaska in the winter, including our recommendations for the best coat for an Alaska winter: